Euphoria16/TL-Align/README.md

-# Token-Label Alignment for Vision Transformers
+# Token-Label Alignment for Vision Transformers (ICCV 2023)
 [Paper](https://arxiv.org/abs/2210.06455)

 This is the pytorch implementation for the paper: *Token-Label Alignment for Vision Transformers*.